gosukiwi/Pasukon/README.md

 ```

 If you need to change the priority, simply use parentheses.
 It's recommended to
-always use them to make things clear, and try to keep rules short using rule
+always use them to make things clear, and try to keep rules short using
 composition.

-## Grammar Sugar
+## Syntactic Sugar 🍬
-The grammar provides some sugar 🍬 to make things easier.
-The most common is
+The grammar syntax provides some sugar 🍬 to make things easier.
+The most common
-the `|` syntax:
+is `|`:

 ```
 program